office (704) 661-0100

 In 1978 following Cotton High School I joined the U.S. Army.
 Now forty-five years later I have returned home.

-• While in the military I maintained a secret clearance serving encrypted airfield ground control approach and identify friend-from-foe radar, avionics transceivers, mile marker beacons, transponders and satellite navsat systems now known as GPS.
-Stationed at Fort McNair, duty at the Pentagon and Korea.
+• While in the military, I maintained a secret clearance, serving encrypted airfield ground control approach and identifying friend-from-foe radar, avionics, transceivers, mile-marker beacons, transponders, and satellite NAVSAT systems, now known as GPS.
+Stationed at Fort L.J.
+McNair, duty at the Pentagon, and in Korea.
 Honorable Discharge, Good Conduct Medal, Army Service and Overseas Ribbon, Sharpshooter.

-• Started a company called ComputerCare and for seven year as president holding the role as a field engineer for U.S. District Courts, FBI, DEA and Bureau of Federal Prisons.
+• Created a company and as President for seven years, I held a role of a field engineer for U.S. District Courts, FBI, DEA and Bureau of Federal Prisons.
+Can share more face to face.

-• Duke Energy recruited me to Charlotte North Carolina where I troubleshot wide area networks for five years which I enjoyed however I did not revel in working for a utility, long story I’d love to share with you.
+• Duke Energy recruited me to Charlotte, North Carolina.
+I troubleshot wide-area networks for 5 years, and I enjoyed it.
+However, I did not revel in working for a utility.
+I’d love to share why with you.

 • I took a five-year path working for an international chemical and pharmaceutical company named Hoechst Celanese.
-Severed as the chief firewall and messaging engineer.
-Again, with extensive travel which got old, the travel I mean, I loved the work.
+Served as the chief firewall and messaging engineer.
+Again, with extensive travel, which got old, the travel I mean, I loved the work.

-• Before returning home I worked for Bank of America as a corporate auditor and vice president for 15 years in the Cyber monitoring area.
+• Before returning home, I worked for Bank of America as a corporate auditor and vice president for 15 years in the Cyber monitoring area.
 I enjoyed that also.
 I married and had a baby in 2005.
-His name is Sam who is now in college.
-In my travels I had been on every continent except Antarctica, which naturally is on my bucket list.
+His name is Sam, and he is now in college.
+In my travels, I have been to every continent except Antarctica, which is naturally on my bucket list.

 • The plan is to recruit talent and pay it forward.